 2. Encourage real-life friendships

-Character AI can be useful for practicing social skills, and even talking through problems, but it shouldn’t replace human interactions.
+Some suggest that character bots can be useful for practicing social skills, and even talking through problems, but they shouldn’t replace human interactions.
 Help your child foster offline friendships as well as online by supporting their group hobbies and taking an interest in their social life.
 You might consider limiting your teen’s screen time if you feel it’s getting in the way of them forging real relationships.

 3. Make sure they know how to report characters and users

-By reporting characters or users that violate the platform’s ToS, you can help keep Character AI safe for your teen and others.
+While Character AI may have introduced age limits, other platforms haven’t – and won’t always – follow suit.
+By reporting characters or users that violate terms of service, you can help make these platforms a safer space for others.
 You can report a character or user by viewing their profile, clicking report, and selecting the reason for reporting them.

 4. Remind them why we protect sensitive information

 They might be communicating with AI characters and not real people, but as with anywhere else online, there can be very real consequences to sharing personal data.
-By making sure they know what private information is, and the risks involved in sharing, you can help them have a safer experience on Character AI and any other online platforms.
+By making sure they know what private information is, and the risks involved in sharing, you can help them have a safer experience interacting with bots and on any other online platforms.

 5. Use parental controls

-Character AI does not have parental controls; and although there is an age restriction of 13 (16 for Europe), this is not backed up by any kind of age verification.
+Character AI does not have parental controls; and although a rollout of age verification technology is expected, these tools are relatively flawed.
 By using a complete parental control solution like Qustodio, parents can limit the time their teen spends on Character AI, receive an alert whenever they use it, or completely block the app from being opened.

 Is Character AI safe for kids?
 Qustodio’s recommendation

-While chatting on Character AI can give your child the chance to learn, practice social skills, and explore AI’s capabilities, we cannot ignore the controversy surrounding certain aspects of the platform.
-This, combined with safety risks such as inappropriate and harmful conversations, misinformation, the risk of emotional attachment to chatbots, and the lack of parental controls, means we cannot recommend the platform for users under 16.
+While some interaction with AI can give your child the chance to be creative, practice social skills, and explore its capabilities, we cannot ignore the controversy surrounding companion bots, inappropriate characters, and unsafe behavior.
+This, combined with safety risks such as inappropriate and harmful conversations, misinformation, the risk of emotional attachment to chatbots, and the lack of parental controls, means we cannot recommend the platform for users under 18.

-If you still wish to allow your teen to use Character AI, we recommend talking to them about the limits of AI, encouraging real-life relationships, and implementing parental controls.
+To prepare your teen for a world where AI characters, bots, and online companions are always ready to respond and available, we recommend talking to them about the limits of AI, encouraging real-life relationships, and implementing parental controls.